Kathmandu Durbar Square

 Kala Bhairav

 Considering the enthusiasm of travelers, Nepal Adventure Team arranges the Kathmandu Valley Tour 2 Days: Explore UNESCO World Heritage Sites.
 The experienced guide of Nepal Adventure Team leaves no stone unturned to please travelers with the information, importance, and mythology related to those World Heritage Sites.
-If travelers are in short of time, you can visit a few of the Heritage sites of Kathmandu with the support of the Nepal Adventure Team.
+If travelers are short of time, you can visit a few of the Heritage sites of Kathmandu with the support of the Nepal Adventure Team.
 You can customize your tour as per your flexibility and comfort.
-If you are physically active and interested in adventure, you can also enjoy “Kathmandu Valley Cycling Tour 1 Day: Riding to UNESCO World Heritage Site”.
-Here, you explore Kathmandu Valley on a bicycle with the support of an experienced guide of the Nepal Adventure Team.
+If you are physically active and interested in adventure, you can also enjoy “Kathmandu Valley Cycling Tour: Riding to UNESCO World Heritage Site”.
+Here, you explore Kathmandu Valley on a bicycle with the support of an experienced guide from the Nepal Adventure Team.
 Other tours and trek services are also provided by Nepal Adventure Team.

 Entrance Fees: